benmvp/slides/2017/chainreact/react-native-esnext.md

 NOTES:
 - Third feature relates to the About Screen
-- It really doesn't, but I needed some screen to associate with it
+- This really could apply to any screen, but I needed some screen to associate with it
-- It applies to all the screens and none of the screens at the same time
 - But to explain it, I need to take us on a journey

 /////